I Want to Believe!

 The light died and in front of her, the fissure shivered and shimmered with mirror energy.
 Suddenly, the thing came through the mirrored surface.
 It was huge and a flat, silver circle of metal gleaming like a new moon.
 Flashing metal and lights, it came at her and turned horizontal at the last minute and barely missed decapitating her.
 Behind it, eight circular smaller objects came through the portal.
 The last scooped down and something grabbed her.
 She was jerked from the floor of the cave by an invisible force that snugged her up against the floor of the last object.
 She was glued to the bottom of the craft, her face aimed toward the floor of the cave.
 It rolled past quickly and she saw the ashy remains of Sam, Mercer, and her two assistants.
 They never knew what hit them.

 Posted on May 14, 2015, in My Writing, Steel Chronicles and tagged 2001, Apollo Program, ET, Extraterrestrial, Gemini Program, Hugh Ross, NASA, Reasons to Believe, RTB, rUFO, SETA, Star Trek, UFO.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on I Want to Believe!.